lighthurst/bingo/README.md

 # Bingo Game
-As a player, you get four tickets to try your hand at winning bingo.
+As a player, you get four tickets to try your hand at winning Bingo.
 When the game master (GM) draws a ball calling a number, hover over the number on your ticket and click to mark it.
 You can also click the auto-mark button to automatically mark all drawn numbers on your tickets.

 With this version of Bingo, once you have a ticket filled with all twenty-five numbers marked, click the 'Call Bingo' button to verify your ticket with the GM.
 Oh, and don't worry about losing your place if you refresh the page.
 Good luck!